-The FDA did not agree to grant EUA as applied for in September, based upon the ongoing open-label study (Expanded Access Program), but has advised that they remain committed to working with NeuroRx in the development of RLF-100™ and will promptly review the forthcoming top-line data from the Phase2b/3 randomized trial – –expected in February 2021.
-Until that time, available stocks of RLF-100™ will continue to be administered under the Expanded Access Protocol and individual patient requests under Right to Try laws.
+The FDA did not agree to grant EUA as applied for in September, based upon the ongoing open-label study (Expanded Access Program), but advised at the time that they remained committed to working with NeuroRx in the development of RLF-100™.
+NeuroRx has indicated that based on 60-day data findings, it plans to apply immediately to the FDA for EUA and to subsequently submit a NDA.

 The U.S. Phase 2/3 trial with inhaled RLF-100™ for the treatment of severe COVID-19 is being conducted by our partner NeuroRx Inc. and was initiated by them in partnership with UCI Health of the University of California, Irvine in February 2021.

 Relief is currently preparing a European Phase 2b/3 study with RLF-100™ in COVID-19 patients.
-Based on current projections, the trial could commence in Q1 2021.
 However, it is our hope that should positive results be obtained in the U.S. trial, this could expedite the clinical assessment of RLF-100™ in Europe.
 For this reason, a European trial would not commence until the U.S. data have been fully analyzed.

-Assuming that the top-line data are positive, the FDA could at that time consider granting EUA, which would permit the drug to be launched in Q1-Q2 2021.
-A New Drug Application (NDA) requesting marketing approval would then be submitted based on positive top-line results and including full chemistry, manufacturing and controls (CMC) data as well as additional information on the profile of the drug from other previously-conducted clinical and preclinical studies.
+Assuming that the 60-day data are positive, the FDA could at that time consider granting EUA, which would permit the drug to be launched in Q2 2021.
+A full New Drug Application (NDA) requesting marketing approval could be submitted at a later time, based on positive top-line results and including full chemistry, manufacturing and controls (CMC) data as well as additional information on the profile of the drug from other previously-conducted clinical and preclinical studies.
 The FDA granted RLF-100™ Fast Track designation, which, among other things, makes RLF-100™ eligible for Priority Review if relevant criteria are met.
 Priority Review designation means the FDA’s goal is to take action on an application within six months compared to ten months under standard review.
 It would be reasonable to expect Priority Review for applications filed under the Coronavirus Treatment Acceleration Program (CTAP).
 RLF-100™ is part of this program, which was promulgated by the FDA earlier this year in express response to the emergence of the COVID-19 pandemic.